 The first thing you want to do is use the wire snips and cut the blooms, leaving about a 4 inch stem.
 You’ll also want to save some leaves for accent, so don’t throw those greens out quite yet.

 Look at your wreath and decide what you want the top of the wreath to be and put it down with the top at the top.
-This twig wreath I found at Hobby Lobby, if you can’t find one and like the white/gray you could easily spray paint a brown one like this.
+Like I said, this twig wreath I found at Hobby Lobby, if you can’t find one and like the white/gray you could easily spray paint a brown one like this.
 Then you will just want to stick your flowers in between the twigs on the right side just above the bottom of the wreath.
 Then just add a few leaves around the flowers for filler and green until you have it just how you like it.

 The final thing you need to do is just tie a bow with your ribbon.
 I liked the natural look of this burlap ribbon with the green edge.
 Trim the edges of the ribbon on a diagonal, leaving about 5 to 6 inches on each side.